ScratchEverywhere/ScratchEverywhere/README.md

   <img src="gfx/logo.png" alt="Scratch Everywhere! logo" />
 </p>

-A work-in-progress runtime made in C++, aimed to bring most Scratch 3 projects over to 8th through 6th-generation console and handheld platforms and more!
+A work-in-progress runtime made in C++ aimed to bring most Scratch 3 projects over to 6-8th-generation console and handheld platforms (and more)!

 ![Runtime running a Scratch project on Wii U, Wii, and 3DS](scratchcats3ds.gif)
 <small>(Game shown is [Hopper Heros](https://scratch.mit.edu/projects/1184969400/) by pepper-prepper)</small>